Auto-Write Research Reports

 - Mix sourced items and plain notes in the Tray — source-linked snippets get cited with

 [N]markers; your own observations (notes without a source) are woven in as observations.
 Both end up in the report, but only source-linked items appear in the bibliography. - Set your citation style once per Cafe before running Auto-Write — the report bakes in the Cafe's style at generation time.
-You can still override per-export later.
+You can still convert the style after generation using the dropdown in the full-screen viewer.

 - Use Detect Conflicts before publishing a literature review.
 Even if it finds no conflicts, that's useful context.
 If it finds one, you know to address it in your writing.